Caf Champions League: Gor Mahia book date with Algeria’s CR Belouizdad | Goal.com

 On the other hand, CR Belouizdad of Algeria reached the next round after a 4-0 aggregate win against Al Nasr of Libya.
 The Algerian champions won the first leg away in Tripoli 2-0 and returned home to complete the job with another 2-0 win and will now face K’Ogalo.

-According to the Confederation of African Football (Caf), the first leg will be played between December 22 and 23, 2020 in Algeria, with the return leg planned for January 5 to 6, 2021 in Nairobi.
+According to the Confederation of African Football (Caf), the first leg will be played on December 22 or 23 in Algeria, with the return leg planned for January 5 or 6, 2021 in Nairobi.

 The last time Gor Mahia played against an Algerian opponent was in 2019 when they were drawn to face USM Alger in the same competition.